louiscam/louiscam.github.io/_research/computational-biology.md

 ## Manuscript in preparation

-**Cammarata, L.**, Shivashankar, G.V. and Uhler, C. Mapping adhesome protein assemblies to 3D genome structure. _Manuscript in preparation_.
+**Cammarata, L.**, Shivashankar, G.V. and Uhler, C. Adhesome Receptor Clustering is Accompanied by the Co-localization of the Associated Genes in the Cell Nucleus. _Manuscript in preparation_.

-> In this project, I characterize a map between the structure of protein assemblies on the cell membrane and the 3D organization of the genome in the nucleus.